teamO4/coffeescript-style-guide/README.md

 - `HACK`: describe the use of a questionable (or ingenious) coding practice
 - `REVIEW`: describe code that should be reviewed to confirm implementation

-If a custom annotation is required, the annotation should be documented in the project's README.
+If a custom annotation is required, begin it with two exclamatory signs !!

 <a name="miscellaneous"/>
 ## Miscellaneous